Published by Lyn on 27 January 2021

 Travel to and from the US, Canada, South Africa and many other countries at the moment is very difficult if you are not resident in France or qualify for an exemption.
 Travel from Australia and New Zealand is all but impossible due to border closures and quarantines in those countries.

 See here for the updated UK quarantine travel advice for France.

-Watch here for the official French government guidance for travel from the UK (had not been updated as of August 13 for the new UK quarantine).
+Watch here for the official French government guidance for travel from the UK.

 See here for France-Ireland travel advice.